Anchoring Debris Boom in a Calm River

-Q: I would like to find out from you what the procedure is in actually fitting the unit across say a calm river with a width of 40 Meters?
+Question: I would like to find out from you what the procedure is in actually fitting a floating debris boom across a calm river with a width of 40 meters.
 What other equipment do I need to affix the boom on either side of the river bank?
-Does one need to have some sort of positioning stabilizer in the centre of the total length to avoid extreme curving?
+Does one need to have some sort of positioning stabilizer in the center of the total length to avoid extreme curving?
 What kind of anchoring system would I need?

 - Anchoring Directly to the Shore: This is done through piles.
 Ends of the booms can be tied to these pilings to keep them securely anchored while at work.

-- Anchoring in the Water Bottom: This is achieved by putting rope above the debris boom and securing it with concrete bucket anchors placed on the water bottom.
+- Anchoring to the Water Bottom: This is achieved by putting rope above the debris boom and securing it with concrete bucket anchors placed on the water bottom.

-Anchors are connected to buoys, which are then connected to the barrier.
+Anchors are connected to inflatable marker buoys, which are then connected to the barrier.
 These anchors can be placed along the barrier at various points to help your containment boom stay in place.
 For a barrier or debris boom in calm river water, this is usually not necessary unless there is some kind of current.
-See Debris Boom accessories